-In terms of exercise and food, pugs don’t require a lot compared to some other breeds, but consideration needs to be taken.
+In terms of exercise and food, pugs don’t require much compared to some other breeds, but consideration needs to be taken.

-They require about 1 cup of dog food per day (as full-grown adults) and approximately 20-30 minutes of exercise twice per day.
+They require about 1 cup of dog food per day (as full-grown adults) and approximately 20-30 minutes of exercise twice daily.

 Because pugs are brachycephalic, it’s important that you closely monitor food intake and exercise.